• Home

 Notes

-Most times, I use mild Italian sausage instead of Polish kielbasa; and, yes, I boil it.
-I’ve been told that you should never ever boil Italian sausage.
-O well . . . for this dish, I do.
-It tastes great and has the same flavor and texture as my mom’s traditional recipe.
+I use mild Italian sausage instead of Polish kielbasa; and, yes, I boil it.
+I’ve been told that you should never EVER boil Italian sausage.
+Oh well . . . for this dish, I do.
+It tastes great and has the same flavor and texture as my mom's traditional recipe always did.

 Boil the sausage over a medium-high heat or less.
 Higher heat will cook it too quickly and cause the skin to burst before the inside meat is cooked thoroughly.
 Slower is better.
 Using a low heat, you can leave the sausage on to cook unattended while you prepare the sauerkraut and peel the potatoes.
 It will take an hour or so before the sausage is done; but slow cooking will produce a moist, more-flavorful meat.